alvarosantamariagomez/sari/www/about.md

 Additionally, if using a *KF* fit, the initial state and the standard deviation of the process noise can be set for the trend and sinusoidal components (see the [<a href="#notes-on-the-kalman-filter" target="_self">notes</a>](#notes-on-the-kalman-filter) below).

 The fitted model will be represented by a red line on top of the original series and in the plot of the residuals with a zero value line.
+The `click and collect` option allows adding the epochs of the clicked points on the series plots automatically to the list of offset epochs in the fitted model.
 The fitted offsets will be represented by vertical red lines in the residual plot.
-The `click & collect` option allows adding the epochs of the clicked points on the series plots automatically to the list of offset epochs in the fitted model.

 A fit summary will be shown on the visualization pannel on the right.
 In case of a *LS* fit, the summary will include the estimated values of the chosen model components, their formal uncertainty, their absolute [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test) statistic and their associated significance level, i.e., the probability of rejecting a true null hypothesis in which the parameter value is not significancly different from zero.
 The correlation between the model parameters is also provided on the visualization panel.